 GTCYS serves all interested, dedicated students, regardless of financial constraints by providing $100,000 in need-based scholarships annually.
 Click here to learn more about scholarships »

 Every student must audition annually for membership in GTCYS.
 Auditions include a short solo, memorized scales, and sight reading.
 Students interested being considered for Phliharmonic must also prepare specified orchestral excerpts.
 Previous participation does not guarantee placement.

 Extra Opportunities for Philharmonic Students

-Student Mentorship Program: Philharmonic and Symphony musicians have the opportunity to inspire GTCYS’ younger students and gain valuable mentor experience by playing side by side with them in rehearsals.
+Student Mentorship Program: Symphony and Philharmonic musicians have the opportunity to inspire GTCYS’ younger students and gain valuable mentor experience by playing side by side with them in rehearsals.
 Training provided!
-Click here for details about the 2018-19 Student Mentorship program.
+Click here for details about the 2019-20 Student Mentorship program and to apply.